Note: This is #3 in a series of posts. If you have not read the Foreword to the series, I hope you will do that first: Foreward

 And so it comes down to us, this evening, as we are gathered together here in God’s house of prayer, and more than that, around the communion table!
 We have come to party—to celebrate our own life—our new life in Christ.
 And we have come to celebrate each other’s new life—as brothers and sisters in the Lord Jesus.
 We come together as family, in faith toward Him and in fervent love for each other.
 Amen.

-Note from the Peace Doctor: If you're looking for peace for yourself, please visit our home page before leaving us.
-The Internet for sure is plentiful with articles about any kind of subject.
-Here is an article we hope will be interesting for peace seekers and those who are interested in peace news.
+Note from the Peace Doctor: If you're looking for peace for yourself, be sure to drop by our home page before leaving us.
+The Internet surely is loaded with content concerning every kind of subject.
+Here is an article we hope will be of interest for peace enthusiasts and those who like to read peace articles.